Key Machine Learning Metrics for Assessing Model Performance

 Machine learning models, depending on their nature and the type of problem they are solving, rely on various metrics for performance assessment.
 Let’s explore common metrics used in three major areas: Classification, Regression, and Ranking.

-Classification Performance Metrics
+First Area: Classification of Performance Metrics

 1. Confusion Matrix